orsonteodoro/muslx32/README.txt

 Broken:
-Makefile.in or make system - use my bashrc scripts to fix it see below. chromium (v8 javascript engine is broken for x32) wayland (dunno) weston (segfaults) pulseaudio (cannot connect pavucontrol or pulseaudio apps) webkit-gtk (just blank screen, jit is broken) evdev (semi broken and quirky; dev permissions need to be manually set or devices reloaded) grub2-install (doesn't work in x32 use lilo) xterm (works in root but not as user)
+Makefile.in or make system - use my bashrc scripts to fix it see below. chromium (v8 javascript engine is broken for x32.
+Intel V8 X32 team (Chih-Ping Chen, Dale Schouten, Haitao Feng, Peter Jensen and Weiliang Lin) were working on it in May 2013-Jun 2014 but it has been neglected and doesn't work for since my testing of >=52.0.2743.116. wayland (dunno) weston (segfaults) pulseaudio (cannot connect pavucontrol or pulseaudio apps) webkit-gtk just blank screen, jit is broken it works for 2.0.4 but it doesn't work when applied to 2.12.3.
+2.0.4. is unstable and crashes out a lot.
+Yuqiang Xian of Intel was working on it but stopped in Apr 2013. evdev (semi broken and quirky; dev permissions need to be manually set or devices reloaded) grub2-install (doesn't work in x32 use lilo) xterm (works in root but not as user)